stoyan/flashcards/README.md

 }
 ```

-Or it can be the next in sequence
+Or it can be the next question in sequence:

 ```js
 const questions = ['Meaning of life?', 'Meaning of Love?'];